 Jesus Christ was the most effective teacher and trainer who has ever lived.
 His whole-hearted desire was to help every person in the whole world.
-So what plan did Jesus follow to help the most people in the most effective way (remember he was the Creator who knows how to do everything in the best way)?
-The answer is that he chose a few disciples and then spent most of his time for the rest of his life focusing on these twelve disciples like they were his children.
+As Creator of the world, he understood the best way to help the most people.
+With this in mind, it's interesting that Jesus never traveled very far, and he only chose a few disciples.
+He then spent most of his time for the rest of his life focusing on these twelve disciples like they were his children.
 He did not start a large organization or a large school, but his most effective plan to help the most people in the world was to focus most of his time and effort on helping a few people who were committed to grow with him like children in a family.

 Many people think a large organization is more powerful and effective than a small family.
 Church leaders often would like 100 people to be in their church, or even more than that!
 But that's not how the Creator of the world did it when he lived here.
-Church leaders often think they will have a more powerful influence to help the world if they can have a large church that can work like a large organization.
+Church leaders often think they will have a more powerful influence to help the world if they can have a large church that can work as a large organization.
 But that's not how the Creator of the world thought when he lived here.

-And then when the Creator, Jesus Christ, sacrificed his life, came back to life, and returned to heaven, he gave instructions to the few disciples he had trained.
-He told them, "Go and make disciples of all nations,... teaching them to observe (practice) all that I have commanded you."
+When the Creator, Jesus Christ, sacrificed his life, came back to life, and returned to heaven, he gave instructions to the few disciples he had trained.
+He told them, "Go and make disciples of all nations... teaching them to obey (practice) everything that I have commanded you."
 (Matthew 28:18-20)

 Then what did they go and do?
 Did they start an organization?
-A school?
+No. A school?
 No. Acts 2 tells the story of how they told the people who Jesus was and what he did for them.
 And then in Acts 2:42-47 a description is given about what the first disciples did with the new Christians.
 They helped them do what Jesus had trained them to do.
 They shared their lives together every day like a family.